You are here

 This course is an introduction to the expression of culture through art and visual display.
 We will explore how cultures throughout the world define identity through body decoration, painting, sculpture, film, museums, pop culture and other activities.
 The symbolic and visual meanings will be placed in the context of other categories such as religion, gender and ethnic identity.
 Satisfies General Education AC and XC requirements.

 Introduces both art majors and non-art majors to the concepts and processes of the medium of drawing.
 Theoretical, critical and historical issues of art making addressed through regular group critiques and visual presentations of both historical and contemporary art work.
 Emphasizes perceptual drawing with still life and figure work.
-Course fee $100 (Art Dept.) Satisfies General Education AE requirement.
+Art fee $100 assessed by Art Department.
+Satisfies General Education AE requirement.

 Provides both art and non-art majors with hands-on experience in color and design.
 Introduces the basic visual elements and design principles used in art making including areas of painting, drawing, printmaking, photography, ceramics and sculpture.
 Theoretical, critical and historical issues of art making addressed through group critique and slide presentation of both historical and contemporary art work.
 Course fee $100 assessed by Art Dept. Satisfies General Education AE requirement.